wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 You might be wondering _why_ you should get a mechanical keyboard.
+Here are some reasons:

+- #### They feel good to type on

+    This is the main reason I think people who enjoy mechanical keyboards opt for them over other choices.
+If you type a lot, comfort is probably important to you.
+I personally find mechanical keyboards to improve my typing comfort, and plus, they're actually fun to type on.
+This is (obviously) subjective, so you may want to try typing on one before you make a purchase.

-Well, I think the single most important reason is they feel nicer to type on.
-Granted, this is extremely subjective, and people adapt pretty well to different devices given enough time, so take it with a grain of salt.
+    Keep in mind that people can usually adapt pretty well to different devices given enough time, so it might feel weird at first and become comfortable with use.

-I am a software developer and avid Twitter user, so I spend a huge chunk of my day typing on computer keyboards, so I figure it's worth it for myself to invest the money in getting the best tools for doing the job.
+    I am a software developer and avid Twitter user, so I spend a huge chunk of my day typing on computer keyboards.
+I figure it's worth it for myself to invest the money in getting the best tools for doing the job.

+- #### They're easily customizable

-In addition, mechanical keyboards tend to be pretty easily customizable compared to traditional keyboards, like changing out keycaps for a new look, or often even changing aspects of keyboard key layouts.
+    Mechanical keyboards tend to be pretty easily customizable compared to traditional keyboards.
+You can change out keycaps for a new look, or often even change aspects of your key layout.
+Which brings me to my next point...

+- #### They're pretty

+    Mechanical keyboards are becoming more popular these days, and the aesthetic options are wide and growing.
+If you want a keyboard that looks beautiful, unique, or interesting, a mechanical keyboard might be for you.

 ## Why not

 It's not all perfect in mechanical keyboard land, though.
+Here are some reasons why you might want to pass on getting one:

+- #### They're expensive

-For one thing, mechanical keyboards tend to be quite a lot more expensive than traditional keyboards, and are almost never wireless.
+    Mechanical keyboards tend to be quite a lot more expensive than traditional keyboards

+- #### You need a wireless keyboard

+    They're almost never wireless.
+If this is important for you, you should probably not get a mechanical keyboard.

+- #### They're loud

-And the real elephant in the room is that mechanical keyboards are often a good bit louder, which can be a problem for office environments.
+    Ahh, the real elephant in the room.
+Mechanical keyboards are often a good bit louder than other keyboards, which can be a problem for office environments.
 Under the switch types section I will discuss more about noise and respect for your neighbors.

 <figure>
   <img src="/img/keyboards/whitefox.jpg" alt="">